Louvre Museum in Paris Tickets and Tours

 Perfect if you are eager to wander through the endless corridors and galleries of the Louvre at your own pace, without having to join an organised group but without wasting time queuing at the ticket office.

-If you want to visit the Louvre on your own, I recommend that you buy your ticket in advance online, as you can enter the museum whenever you want, spend as much time inside as you want and stop to look at the works that interest you most.
+If you want to visit the Louvre on your own, I recommend buying your ticket in advance online, as you can enter the museum whenever you want, spend as much time inside as you want and stop to look at the works that interest you most.
 Don't forget to pick up the free map of the museum at the entrance if you want to locate the major works in each room quickly: the map is designed precisely for this purpose and will be very useful to help you find your way around.

 As for the audio guide, it is highly recommended.
 It costs five euros at the entrance, is in several languages and is usually included in many ticket packages.